Richard Raaphorst: 2010s

-Following the collapse of the Worst Case Scenario film project, Raaphorst proposed a new story using some of the concepts and designs, set in 1945, exploring the final stages of World War II in the German–Polish borderlands.
-The project was intended as a prequel to Worst Case Scenario, titled Army of Frankenstein, and would have focused on Wehrmacht soldiers reinforced by zombie troops.
+Following the collapse of the Worst Case Scenario project, Raaphorst proposed a new story using some of the concepts and designs, set in 1945, exploring the final stages of World War II in the German–Polish borderlands.
+The film was intended as a prequel to Worst Case Scenario, titled Army of Frankenstein, and would have focused on Wehrmacht soldiers reinforced by zombie troops.
 The concept was later renamed and reworked into Frankenstein's Army, with a screenplay written by Chris W. Mitchell and Miguel Tejada-Flores.
 The found-footage film was released on 26 July 2013 worldwide and later became available for streaming on 10 March 2014.
 Raaphorst earned a Special Mention in the Official Fantàstic Panorama competition (Méliès d'Argent) at the 2013 Sitges Catalan International Film Festival for directing Frankenstein's Army.

-In 2016, outside of his film projects, Raaphorst worked with Pedri Animation, an animation studio, where he directed paper-folded animation commercial for the Dutch company Independer.
+In 2016, outside of his film projects, Raaphorst worked with Pedri Animation, an animation studio, where he directed an origami animation commercial for the Dutch company Independer.
 The animation was produced by Elmer Kaan and Sergio Lara Jimenez.
 He also directed a series of clay animation commercials for the Dutch online bank Moneyou.
 A total of eleven clay-animated clips were created, all directed by him and animated by Elmer Kaan.
 In 2017, Raaphorst directed and co-wrote The Profundis with Shane Berryhill, also serving as the film's producer.
 The project won the Pitch Contest at the Imagine Film Festival.